tsevdos/elUtils/docs/dateUtils.md

 # DateUtils

 > The **`dateUtils`** module provides functions for retrieving date-related data such as days, months, quarters, and eras.
+It also includes a function for fetching Greek holidays for a specific year.

 ## Table of Contents